 Who is it for?

 - Students from upper primary through to secondary and tertiary levels

 - Students who have average reading skills but poor spelling, rely on visual images of words but do not understand the system behind the patterns, or who over-rely on known sound-spelling relationships to write words because they do not know about alternate spelling conventions, may particularly benefit

-As an adaptable and flexible program, Spell-It can be used for a whole class, small group or even one-to-one instruction.
+As an adaptable and flexible resource, Spell-It can be used for a whole class, small group or even one-to-one instruction.
 It can be delivered within a Response to Intervention framework, for use in Tier 1 or Tier 2.

 - Provides an explicit and structured approach to teaching spelling within a whole-class or small group framework